byyztgxz/Decoder_Fusion/README.md

 # Decoder_Fusion
-for the paper " A decoder-focused multi-task network for semantic change detection "
+Pytorch codes of " A decoder-focused multi-task network for semantic change detection "